hpe-dev-incubator/hpe-dev-portal/content/blog/in-band-management-with-ilorest-and-a-livecd.md

 The basic steps for embedding `ilorest` in a customized bootable LiveCD are:

 1. Setup of a RHEL / CentOS Media Server configured with the `livecd-tools` and the `createrepo` packages.
-The custom repository containing `ilorest` (see next step) will also be hosted on this Media Server
+The custom repository containing iLOrest (see next step) will also be hosted on this Media Server
-2. Creation of a custom repository on the Media Server holding the `ilorest` package (and potentially other packages).
+2. Creation of a custom repository on the Media Server holding the iLOrest package (and potentially other packages).
 3. Customization of the LiveCD configuration file.
 4. Creation of the ISO bootable image.

 Once the LiveCD ISO file is created we will describe how to use it:

 1. Presentation of the LiveCD to a managed server as an iLO Virtual Drive.
 2. Boot of the managed server on the LiveCD ISO image.
-3. Submission of `ilorest` in band management commands to the managed server using `ssh`
+3. Submission of iLOrest in band management commands to the managed server using SSH.

 ## Media Server setup